Marian Danysz

 Marian Danysz (March 17, 1909 - February 9, 1983) was a Polish physicist, Professor of Physics at University of Warsaw.
+He is known for co-discovering with Jerzy Pniewski a hypernucleus in 1952, which alongside a proton and neutron contains a third particle, today recognized as possessing a lambda hyperon.

-Son of Jan Kazimierz Danysz.
-In 1952, he co-discovered with Jerzy Pniewski a new kind of matter, an atomic nucleus, which alongside a proton and neutron contains a third particle: the lambda hyperon.
+Ten years later, they obtained a hypernucleus in an excited state, and the following year a hypernucleus with two lambda baryons.

-Ten years later, they obtained a hypernucleus in excited state, and the following year a hypernucleus with two lambda hyperons.
+He was the son of physicist Jan Kazimierz Danysz.